velo1guy/velo1guy/README.md

-- 👋 Hi, I’m @velo1guy
+- Hi, I’m velo1guy, an aspiring mechanical engineer
-- 👀 I’m interested in engineering, nature, making a difference and having fun along the way!
+- I’m interested in systems automation and embeded systems
-- 🌱 I’m currently learning front end web developement, 3d modeling, and trying to wrap my head around the math for mechanical engineering
+- I’m currently learning some rust and python automation stuff
-- 💞️ I’m looking to collaborate on really anything cool and interesting, my mind is open and i like learning new skills and helping others do the same
+- I’m looking to collaborate on really anything cool and interesting, my mind is open and i like learning new skills and helping others do the same
-- 📫 How to reach me: I respond well from seeing then doing, see how you make a website and then try to make  my own, asking some questions.
-I'm learning a bit of web scraping from old Michael Reeves livestreams right now!
+- How to reach me: My number is 931-446-8049, that would be the easiest way to get ahold of me.
+I'm trying to be on here more but I forget to log on alot.